 At this time, you decide that it is time to start collecting all those emails that can help you build a relationship with your audience and can eventually result in revenue.

 First, let me remind you that you cannot start an email list from your personal email and that you always need permission to add anyone to your list.
 You also need to keep a record of this permission.

-The good news is there are many options and some of them free if you have a small list.
-The one I use is Convert kit as it came to me highly recommended.
-Other options include Mailchimp and Flodesk.
+The good news is there are many options and some of them are free if you have a small list.
+I love Flodesk but other options are Convert kit and Mailchimp.

 Grow and gather

 At this stage, you are looking for exciting ways to get people to sign up for your list.
 A very common way to ask people to sign for your email list is to offer a freebie if they sign up for your email list.